Abney Park Cemetery: Past and present

 At first there were many links between Abney Park Cemetery and the LMS but this nonconformist (and in particular Congregationalist) period came to a close in the early 1880s when a strictly commercial general cemetery company was formed and the land at Abney Park was made over to the new enterprise.
-Though the park had not been formalised in 1840 as a cemetery through Act of Parliament or consecration, and Church faculty law never applied, burial ground use, had, by the 1880s, already come to predominate over the wider landscape, access and educational objects of its founders.
+Though the park had not been formalised in 1840 as a cemetery through Act of Parliament or consecration, and Church faculty law never applied, burial ground use had, by the 1880s, come to predominate over the wider landscape, access and educational objects of its founders.

 The founders' financial and legal structure, adapted from the model developed for garden cemeteries in America by City solicitor George Collison, aimed to establish a joint stock corporation managed by trustees.
 The trustees would be appointed by the members (those buying plots).
 Under the trust deed, the founders sought to preserve the park in perpetuity.
-The weakness of the model lay in the detail however, but this was not evident for thirty years.
-An eventual successful prosecution by the Crown, ruled that despite their unusual business model and the way in which plots were seemingly sold as freehold land, the legal arrangements were actually inadequate to achieve a different status from any other commercial cemetery, either for the company or the registered keepers of plots.
+The weakness of the model lay in the detail however, but this was not evident for 30 years.
+An eventual successful prosecution by the Crown ruled that despite their unusual business model and the way in which plots were seemingly sold as freehold land, the legal arrangements were actually inadequate to achieve a different status from any other commercial cemetery, either for the company or the registered keepers of plots.
 In consequence, company income could not be held in trust for the park, but was to be treated as for any other commercial profit-making company and taxed accordingly.

-Eventually sold on the open market to a wholly commercially minded general cemetery company in the 1880s, established with a similar name, three new cemeteries were founded in London's suburbs or nearby countryside.
+Eventually sold on the open market to a wholly commercially-minded general cemetery company in the 1880s, established with a similar name, three new cemeteries were founded in London's suburbs or nearby countryside.
 From then onwards standardised park-like landscaping principles came to be applied at Abney Park, replacing much of the unique arboretum planting.
 Air pollution also took its toll, affecting the conifer walks.
 After the First World War, path infill began to be practised; a situation that became severe in the 1950s and was continued into the 1970s, when the commercial cemetery company went into liquidation.